Statue of Jan Kiliński: History

 The monument was dedicated to Jan Kiliński, a 19th-century artisan, politician, and rebel, who was a colonel in the insurgents forces during the Kościuszko Uprising.
 It was designed by Stanisław Jackowski, and cast in bronze in 1935 in the Bracia Łopieńscy metal workshops.

 The sculpture was a 4-metre-tall statue of Kiliński in a longcoat, with a sable risen high above his head, and a pistol on his belt.
 It was placed on a tall pedestal made from Finish granite, sourced from the then-recently deconstructed St. Alexander Nevsky Cathedral at Piłsudski Square.
 On it was placed a Polish inscription which read "Janowi Kilińskiemu, wodzowi ludu roku 1794.
 Rodacy r.
 1934", which translates to "To Jan Kiliński, the leader of the people of the capital of the year 1794.
 The Countrymen of the year 1934".
 Underneath it, there was also embedded a metal relief by Walenty Smyczyński, titled Kiliński leading insurgents through the Castle Square (Kiliński prowadzący powstańców przez plac Zamkowy).
 It depicted Kiliński leading group of insurgents during the Kościuszko Uprising at the Castle Square.
 The monument was placed at the Krasiński Square, next to the Krasiński Palace.

-The monument was unvailed on 19 April 1936, in the 30th anniversary of the foundation of the Warsaw Artisan Office, in the presence of the president of Poland, Ignacy Mościcki.
+The monument was unveiled on 19 April 1936, in the 30th anniversary of the foundation of the Warsaw Artisan Office, in the presence of the president of Poland, Ignacy Mościcki.
 The ceremony was followed by a parade across the city, featuring representatives of all the artisan trades.